Table of Contents

 The Gap Between Theory And Reality

-In isolation, this system is clean.
+In isolation, this system is elegant.
 The acceptance model is calibrated around a useful economic signal.
 The expected-value optimisation is direct.
 The ladder enforcement is principled.
-The evaluation framework is conservative.
+The evaluation framework is conservative and auditable.

 In one representative weekly readout, the ML-priced strategy had a higher regrade rate than the control, roughly 27% versus 25%, but also a slightly larger ARPU delta, roughly -£1.64 versus -£1.02.
-Net revenue impact was broadly comparable across strategies, around -£107k to -£110k.
+The net revenue impact was broadly comparable across strategies.

 That is not failure, but it is humbling.

-The model may want to price at the peak of the expected-value curve.
-After floors, ceilings, anchoring, locked offers, and tier restrictions, the served price can end up close to where a simpler heuristic would have landed anyway.
+The operational constraints compress the model’s effective pricing freedom.
+The model may want to price at the peak of the expected-value curve, but after floors, ceilings, anchoring, locked offers, and tier restrictions, the served price can end up close to where a simpler heuristic would have landed anyway.

 The main compression mechanisms were:

-• Floor ratcheting: regrade policies pushed floors upward and narrowed the candidate grid.
+- Floor ratcheting: Regrade policies pushed floors upward and narrowed the candidate grid from below.

-• Locked offer overrides: high-value customers were often removed from the model’s control.
+- Locked offer overrides: High-value customers were often removed from the model’s control precisely where personalisation could matter most.

 This is an important lesson for production ML.
 Sometimes the bottleneck is not model quality.
 It is the amount of decision freedom the surrounding system gives the model.